A mother’s love never ends. A mother’s prayers for her adult children should not end either.

 Let’s face it, growing up, especially in the teenage years, was hard for us.
 I can’t imagine being a teenager now with social media.

-Cyberbullying and social media make it that much easier to make you feel like you are not enough.
+Cyberbullying and social media make it much easier to make you feel like you are not enough.

 Also, events in their lives may have scared them more than we realize.